 The activation now looks something like this:

-If we multiply our breath offset by our activation value, the closer we get to our threshold the less it will be applied.
-And since we're using a float value, our acceleration will determine the blending time of our breath animation.
+If we multiply our breath offset by our activation value, the closer we get to our speed threshold the less our breathing offset will be applied applied.

 Our breathing offset will now be blended into our animation when we stay below the velocity threshold.